Digital Wallets: How to Protect it from Cyber Threats

 With typical 2FA, when you enter your standard password, the website sends a four- to six-digit code to your e-mail or phone.
 This strategy creates two obstacles for hackers and will notify you if your account is compromised.

 A security service like LifeLock guards your credit and finances against identity theft and fraud.
 Of course, not everyone is equally vulnerable to identity theft.
 Individuals with a busy travel schedule may require a different level of protection than those concerned with online shopping or everyday encounters.
-Services like LifeLock make it simple to select the plan that matches your lifestyle and online activities the best.

 If you want to regain peace of mind concerning your digital wallet, these best practices will help keep you safe from cybercriminals.